tikikun/tikikun.github.io/content/posts/ai-in-a-flash-ai-and-the-matrix/index.md

 ---
-title: "Ai in a Flash Ai and the Matrix"
+title: "Ai in a Flash: Ai and the Matrix"
 date: 2024-04-27T12:41:24+07:00
 draft: false
 tags: [ai]